jenting/longhorn/enhancements/20210525-async-pull-backups.md

 #### Story 2

-The user environment is under the circumstances that the remote backup store has lots of historical volume backups and the latency between the longhorn manager to the remote backup store is high.
-Then, the user can list all historical volume backups on the GUI.
+The user environment is under the circumstances that the remote backup store has lots of volume snapshot backups and the latency between the longhorn manager to the remote backup store is high.
+Then, the user can list all volume snapshot backups on the GUI.

 ### User Experience In Detail